PopularQueer ScreensTV Shows

 Image Courtesy of Netflix

 It’s no surprise to us how much Kit Connor has grown as an actor, but credit where credit is due—his portrayal of Nick this season is nothing short of outstanding.
 Whether he’s playing a professionally diagnosed “lovesick puppy with a severe case of smitten and growing symptoms of head over heels” (yes, that’s an actual quote from the show!) or grappling with the frustration of not knowing how to help Charlie, Connor brings a remarkable depth to Nick’s journey.
-And yet, his performance is only as great as his counterpart, Joe Locke, who solidifies himself as the breakout star we all need to talk about.
+But his performance isn’t the only one that shines this season, his counterpart, Joe Locke, solidifies himself as the star we all need to talk about.

 Charlie’s reserved nature means he doesn’t always command attention in the usual sense, but Locke’s portrayal this season is masterful.
 His quiet yet powerful performance captures Charlie’s vulnerability and inner turmoil without needing to rely on too many dramatic gestures.
 Charlie’s path to recovery is anything but smooth, and Locke navigates this with incredible nuance, allowing viewers to experience Charlie’s highs and lows in the most organic way possible.
 His emotional scenes at home, school, and with Nick will leave you floored.